milliCoulomb/tetraMOC/README.md

 3. **Install Python venv with MEDCoupling**

     ```bash
-    cd TetraMOC
+    cd tetraMOC
     python -m venv venv
     pip install -r requirements.txt
     ```

 ## Usage
+### Preprocessing

 You can use the Python script in the preprocess folder to convert a MED mesh into three text files, one containing nodes IDs with their coordinates in space (nodes.txt), one containing the cell-node connectivity (which node belong to which cell), cells.txt and finally the face to cell connectivity (which face connects which node), faces.txt.
 To generate these files, use:
 ```bash
 python preprocess_mesh.py --med_file=../examples/cube/cube.med --field_file=../examples/cube/cube.med --output_dir=../examples/cube
 ```
 with *med_file* the path to the .MED file and *output_dir* the directory where the Python code will write the .txt files.
+### Running tetraMOC
 Then, create the YAML input deck with the wanted solver parameters and the correct path to .txt files, for example:

 ```yaml
 mesh: